DongxuanHe/DongxuanHe.github.io/_pages/about.md

 Hi 👋 I’m a **Robotics** master’s student at Purdue University, working under the Institute for Control, Optimization, and Networks (ICON).
 I earned my B.S. in **Computer Science** with a minor in Electrical & Computer Engineering at Purdue in three years.

-My current research lies at the intersection of Machine Learning and Robotics systems, with a focus on Visual SLAM, Multi-Agent Reinforcement Learning, and Sim2Real transfer.
-I’m particularly interested in building learning-based localization pipelines and adaptive control systems that bridge the gap between simulation and the real world.

-I’m passionate about **Machine Learning** and **Robotics**, especially how learning-based methods can enable robots to perceive, adapt, and act intelligently in complex environments — from data-driven perception and sensor fusion to policy transfer and decision-making in dynamic real-world settings.
+My current research lies at the intersection of Machine Learning and Robotics systems, with a focus on optimization, learning, and generalization in complex multi-agent and real-world systems.
+I’m passionate about **Machine Learning** and **Robotics**, especially how to make agents learn and cooperate efficiently and reliably in complex environments.

-Last updated: Oct 2025
+Last updated: April 2026